💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 SBA Express loans and SBA 7(a) Advantage loans, two variations of the standard SBA 7(a) loan, are available to speed up or expand the original 7(a) program.
 SBA Express loans guarantee a lender response within 36 hours (though the loan process will likely take the same amount of time), have slightly higher interest rates, and cap borrowing at $500,000.
 SBA Advantage loans (loan cap: $350,000), which are also Express fast-tracked, target businesses in underserved, cash-strapped markets that don’t qualify for standard SBA 7(a) loans.

 Interested and want to know more?
 Head on to our ultimate guide to SBA 7(a) loans, where we go into the nitty-gritty details and fill you in with some helpful insights.

 Tailored for small businesses planning to buy, or build, owner-occupied commercial real estate, CDC/SBA 504 loans introduce a third party to the process: a local community development corporation.

 To qualify for a CDC/SBA 504 loan, your business would need to physically occupy at least 51% of the commercial structure.
-As with SBA 7(a) loans, a 680 credit score is required, and you must meet the local CDC’s job creation and public policy goals.
+In addition, a 680 credit score is required (as with the SBA 7(a) loans), and you must meet the local CDC’s job creation and public policy goals.
 The SBA doesn’t oversee the rates, fees, and terms of the bank’s or lender’s side of the loan, but it does set the CDC’s side: 10-year loans at 4.85% fixed interest or 20-year loans at 5.07% fixed interest.

 SBA CAPLine program